argoproject/navis-documentcloud/readme.txt

 1. Upload the documentcloud directory to `wp-content/plugins/documentcloud`
 2. Activate the plugin
-3. In your posts, add documents using the DocumentCloud button, or the `[documentcloud]` shortcode.
+3. In your posts, add documents using the DocumentCloud button or the `[documentcloud]` shortcode